UniMath/agda-unimath/src/metric-spaces/expansive-maps-metric-spaces.lagda.md

 ## Definitions

-### The property of being a expansive map between metric spaces
+### The property of being an expansive map between metric spaces

 ```agda
 module _